wetryingtodorock/getblock-docs/en/rpc-service/zec/json-rpc/zec_getnetworkhashps.md

 ---
-title: zec:getnetworkhashps \[POST\] {disallowed}
+title: zec:getnetworkhashps  {disallowed} - Zcash
-description: DEPRECATED - left for backwards-compatibility.
-Use getnetworksolpsinstead.Returns the estimated network solutions per second based on the last nblocks.Pass in \[blocks\] to override number of blocks, -1 specifies overdifficulty averaging window.Pass in \[height\] to estimate the network speed at the time when acertain block was found.
+description: Example code for the zec:getnetworkhashps  {disallowed} json-rpc method. Сomplete guide on how to use zec:getnetworkhashps  {disallowed} json-rpc in GetBlock.io Web3 documentation.
 ---

 ### Parameters